mihailthebuilder/mihailthebuilder/README.md

-# Howdy 🤠 I'm Mihail and I work on projects that involve machine learning and software engineering
+# Howdy 🤠 I'm Mihail and I work on projects that combine machine learning and software engineering

 # Projects